Döbling: Hills

-Water bodies
+Watercourses

 In the district zone, numerous streams originate, but now are mostly canalized or led underground in pipes.

 Originally they all flowed, with the exception of the Waldbach (forest stream), into the Danube Canal.
 Because the catchment areas of the streams lie in the sandstone zone of the Viennese forest, the streams can and were able to swell to a multiple of their normal water quantity, leading again and again to destructive flood waters, especially along the Krottenbach.
 Krottenbach was the most important stream in Döbling, and is now almost entirely led in pipes.
 In the area behind Billrothstraße Federal Secondary School, it absorbs the Arbesbach (Erbsenbach) stream that runs through Sievering, in its upper reaches still flowing openly until Obersievering.

 Nesselbach passes to the Krapfenwaldl openly, before it unites underground with the Reisenbergbach stream in Grinzing.
 Reisenbergbach stream passes openly until shortly before the center of Grinzing.
 Almost entirely in the open, the Schreiberbach stream passes up to Nußdorf, as does the Waldbach stream at Kahlenbergerdorf.

 The Döblinger Bach stream that originally sprang in the Cottage area and flowed into the Danube Canal at Spittelau has entirely disappeared because its water has been diverted.